ivanovlk/PallyPowerTW/README.md

 - Added Spanish localization by Nuevemasnueve

 ### Changelog
+- 22.08.25 - Allow assignments of seals for each paladin
 - 22.08.25 - Mark as tank reflects to pfUI tank assignment (if available).
 Don't allow GB on pets if Warriors assignment ~= pets assignment.
 If Same assignment -> Mark both as GBlessed
 - 09.08.25 - Warriors and hunter pets share same class so if they have same blessing assigned and you cast greater blessing PP marks both warriors and pets as blessed in buff bar
 - 15.07.25 - Fix: When casting Greater Blessings and several targets are out of range addon assumes they got the buff and does not allow to re-cast GB.